Virtual CBT Psychotherapy

 9. Visualize Success: Imagine yourself overcoming obstacles and achieving your goals.
 Visualization techniques can help reprogram your mind to focus on positive outcomes.

-10. Seek Professional Help if Needed: If negative core beliefs significantly impact your daily life or well-being, consider seeking therapy or counseling.
+10. Seek Professional Help if Needed: If negative core beliefs significantly impact your daily life or well-being, consider seeking therapy or counselling.
 A trained therapist can provide specialized techniques and support tailored to your needs.
 If you live in Ontario, book a free consultation (click the button below) with our clinic and we will match you with a therapist based on your mental health needs and goals.

-Recommended Self-Help Books
+Recommended CBT Self-Help Books

 1. "Feeling Good: The New Mood Therapy" by David D. Burns: This classic book provides practical tools and exercises from CBT to challenge and change negative thinking patterns, including core beliefs that contribute to depression and anxiety.